Rome Movies To Watch before your next Trip

-Sicily Locations: Scopello, Castellammare del Golfo, Trapani.
+Sicily Movie Locations: Scopello, Castellammare del Golfo, Trapani.
 The stars stayed in Trapani while in Sicily and encountered & mingled with the local Cosa Nostra (Sicilian mob)

 Lake Como Location: George Clooney’s Villa Erba in Laglio

-A famous Italian director Guido Contini is ten days away from the start of principal filming of his latest movie, ambitiously titled “Italia”.
+In Nine, a famous Italian director Guido Contini is ten days away from the start of principal filming of his latest movie, ambitiously titled “Italia”.

 He is struggling both professionally and personally as he reflects on the women who has shaped his life.
 This musical comically and tragically shows his dramatic relationships with his wife, his mistress, his muse, his agent, and his mother.

 Movie Locations: Most of the filming was in a studio, but a few scenes were filmed in Anzio & Sutri, two small villages near Rome.